 - Pursue Scholarships: Ask your teen to investigate scholarship opportunities at the schools where he or she will be applying for admission.
 Many school-based scholarship applications are due in February or March.
 Add these deadlines to the spreadsheet so your student is sure to submit scholarship paperwork in time.

 - Get Familiar with the FAFSA: Use free time during winter breaks to start working together on the Free Application for Federal Student Aid (FAFSA) form.
 It may be helpful to work on the FAFSA as your family prepares to file income tax returns—both forms include a lot of the same information.
-To get a list of deadlines by state and what’s needed to complete the form, download a PDF.
+Get a list of deadlines by state and what’s needed to complete the form.
 FAFSA forms will be accepted starting January 1, and yours can be sent to several different schools if you are not yet sure which one your child will be attending.
 The earlier you get the application in, the more likely your student is to be eligible for scholarships and grants—instead of loans that have to be paid back once he or she graduates from college.

 - Build a Resume: Students probably won’t be asked to submit a resume with their admissions applications, but drafting one can be extremely valuable.
 Compiling information in a chronological format, all in one place, will put details such as dates, names, addresses, and phone numbers at their fingertips as they complete online or “hard copy” applications.
 Encourage your teen to include jobs, honors and awards, extracurricular activities, and volunteer work.
 Bonus points: Having a resume ready can give students a jump-start in looking for summer or on-campus jobs.